Mostly Cloudy With a High Near 16

 Monday

-A slight chance of snow showers.
-Partly sunny, with a high near 37.
-Breezy.
+A 30 percent chance of snow showers after 11am.
+Partly sunny, with a high near 38.
+Windy.

 Monday Night

-A slight chance of snow showers.
-Mostly cloudy, with a low around 21.
-Breezy.
+A chance of snow showers.
+Mostly cloudy, with a low around 25.
+Windy.

 Tuesday